 It couldn’t hurt!
 Quinoa is a complete protein containing all nine essential amino acids and provides twice as much fiber as most other grains.
 It’s also packed with iron to keep read blood cells healthy, lysine for tissue growth and repair, as well as magnesium, which can alleviate migraines.

-• Mushrooms: Singer Katy Perry swears by mushrooms, and says she loves how they taste and how they’ve helped maintain her trim figure.
-Are ‘shrooms really that super?
+• Mushrooms: Singer Katy Perry swears by mushrooms, and says she loves how they taste and how they’ve helped

 Definitely.
 Believed to have antiviral and immune-enhancing properties, mushrooms have also shown to reduce blood pressure and blood sugar.
 Portobello mushrooms contain more potassium than a banana, with fewer calories and white mushrooms are a good source of vitamin D, as growers expose crops to small amounts of ultraviolet light.
 But, these super foods are so super, that many varieties can be poisonous; so refrain from picking wild mushrooms and stick to the ones at the store or your local farmer’s market.